SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/docs/extension.md

 }
 ```

-### Creating test cases
+### Create integration scenarios

-The [bootstrap.json][bootstrap.json] contains an example that can be used as starting point for a test case and [design][design.md] document describes in detail options and assertions methods.
+The [bootstrap.json][bootstrap.json] contains an example that can be used as starting point for a test scenario.
+The [design][design.md] document holds  detail options and usage of assertions methods.

-### Extending JSON and the script runner
+## Augment the JSON script

 In some cases the selected `JSON` style may vary or contains information that require additional validation therefore the script runner can easily be extended with something like:

+### JSON

 ```json
 {